El Camino de Santiago

-If you’re interested in architecture, you may want to follow the 2.5 km detour to the Romanesque church of Vilar de Doñas, the burial place of several nights of the Order of Santiago.
+If you’re interested in architecture, you may wish to follow the 2.5 km detour to the extraordinary 15th century Romanesque church of Vilar de Doñas, the burial place of several nights of the Order of Santiago.

 Tonight we’ll stay in a luxurious 17th century Galician Manor.
 The owner will pick us up from the Camino and bring us back to the same point the next day.

 Walking Distance: 20 km / 12.4 miles (Approx 5.5 hours)